19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-23.5% of the employee’s ordinary wages for the month subject to a maximum of $1,175; and

-An amount equal to the sum of —

-(a)

-13% of the employee’s ordinary wages for the month subject to a maximum of $650; and

-An amount equal to the sum of —

-(a)

-14.5% of the employee’s ordinary wages for the month subject to a maximum of $725; and
+16% of the employee’s ordinary wages for the month subject to a maximum of $800; and

 An amount equal to the sum of —